JustineOverflow/data-structures/README.md

-# Data structures & algorithms
+# Data structures & algorithms (for learning purposes)

 ## Linked List
 Implementation of the following interface: